-REPLACE will randomize approximately 110 patients at over 25 sites in the U.S., Canada, and Europe.
-The study will consist of an average 10-week screening and stabilization period followed by a 24-week treatment period marked by randomization (2:1) to NPSP558 50mcg (with the potential for titration up to 75mcg and 100mcg) or placebo.
-Following randomization, patients will undergo staged reductions in calcium and vitamin D supplementation.
+REPLACE will randomize over 110 patients at over 35 sites in the U.S., Canada, and Europe.
+The study consists of an average 10-week screening and stabilization period followed by a 24-week treatment period marked by randomization (2:1) to NPSP558 50mcg or placebo.
+Following randomization, patients undergo staged reductions in calcium and vitamin D supplementation.
+If needed, study drug is titrated up to 75mcg or 100mcg over a six to eight week period.
+Patients will continue on their final study medication dose through week 24 and a follow-up period will last from week 24 to week 28.

-The primary efficacy endpoint is to demonstrate by week 24 at least a 50% reduction from baseline of oral calcium supplementation and active vitamin D metabolite/analog therapy and a total serum calcium concentration that is normalized or maintained compared to baseline (\geq 7.5 mg/dL).
+The primary efficacy endpoint is to demonstrate by week 24 at least a 50 percent reduction from baseline of oral calcium supplementation and active vitamin D metabolite/analog therapy and a total serum calcium concentration that is normalized or maintained compared to baseline (≥7.5 mg/dL).
 Other objectives of the study will look at safety, calcium homeostasis, urinary calcium excretion, bone effects and quality-of-life.
 We believe that positive results from REPLACE would enable us to seek U.S. marketing approval of NPSP558 as a new standard of care for the treatment of hypoparathyroidism.